ckeditor/ckeditor5/packages/ckeditor5-utils/docs/framework/guides/deep-dive/observables.md

 ## Property bindings

 One observable can also propagate its state (or part of it) to another observable to simplify the code and avoid numerous `change:property` event listeners.
-First, make sure both objects (classes) mix the {@link module:utils/observablemixin~ObservableMixin}.
+First, make sure both objects (classes) mix the {@link module:utils/observablemixin~ObservableMixin}, then use the {@link module:utils/observablemixin~ObservableMixin#bind `bind()`} method to create the binding.

 ### Simple bindings